What will you learn?

 Do you see yourself creating workplaces where employees can thrive?
 Or come up with a sustainable solution for the re-development of a building?
 There are lots of branches where you can work with a master in Facility and Real Estate Management.
 The opportunities are practically endless!
 We will prepare you for the most diverse and challenging positions so you can thrive in your future career.

-The master Facility and Real Estate Management will challenge you academically in various fields.
-Our students are emerging as the new generation FREM leaders.
+The master Facility and Real Estate Management will challenge you academically in a variety of different disciplines.
+Our students are emerging as the new generation of FREM leaders.
 Graduates are true ‘value enablers’ in the field of Facility and Real Estate Management.
 They are capable of creating smart, sustainable fit-for-use environments and supporting services.
 In addition, they take 'hard' and 'soft' services into account in an integrated manner and also have an eye for sustainable solutions.

 Strategic Facility Management

 The Strategic Facility Management module is all about ‘How do we increase the added value of FREM?’
 We will cover the following areas of concern while keeping in mind how we can save on the costs: facilities that are in line with the strategy of the organization, 'the perfect match' between supply and demand, integrated management, insourcing and outsourcing, cooperative with the current market, value-driven purchasing (best value procurement), saving costs and increasing quality.

 Strategic Building Management

 The Facility and Real Estate Management master also has a Strategic Building Management module.
 We will pay regard to strategic real estate planning.
 Furthermore we will zoom in on a specific building and 'measure' the requirements of the users and the performance the building offers.
 We will compare and define the mismatch and develop a strategy to minimize it.
 Eventually we will translate the strategy into a tactical plan.